Policies

 The Department strongly discourages conflicts in a student's academic schedule.
 Regardless of conflicts, students are expected to complete all required course activities.
 Faculty members have no obligation to accommodate students due to course conflicts.

-If you want to register for a course that will result in a schedule conflict, you will need the approval of both instructors and of your faculty advisor.
+If you want to register for a course that will result in a schedule conflict, you will need the approval of both instructors and faculty advising office.
 Please fill out this form and return it to Engineering Academic Services: Course Conflict Form

 Grading